houey/awesome-service-control-policies/README.md

 # awesome-service-control-policies
-Listing of resources for example AWS Service Control Policies (SCPs)
+Listing of resources for example AWS Service Control Policies (SCPs), best practices, and pro-tips when working with SCPs

 ## why?